Mahesh-100/CODTECH_Task2/README.md

-# Titlee CodTech IT Solutions Internship - Task Documentation: ChatBot in Java
+# Title: CodTech IT Solutions Internship - Task Documentation: ChatBot in Java

 This documrntation provides a detailed explanation of the task assigned during the CodTech IT solutions Internship program. the task involves writing a java program to create a SampleChatbot .task documentations will cover the implementation details, retionals behaind the code structure, and insights into the programming techiques utilized. additionally , it will include about the interm, D. Mahesh Kumar, and his assigned ID, ICOD6731